sarahgerweck/scala-utils/README.md

 Since 1.7, the Twitter utilities are included through a separate jar.
 If you need these utilities, include this as well.

-    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-twitter" % "2.0.0"
+    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-twitter" % "2.1.0"

 ### Akka Utilities ###

-For utilities related to Akka and Akka Streaming, use this include:
+For utilities related to Akka and Akka Streaming, use this include.
+The Akka utilities require Java 8 and Akka 2.4.

-    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-akka" % "2.0.0"
+    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-akka" % "2.1.0"